-Notice is hereby given that the annual meeting of stockholders of VSE Corporation, a Delaware corporation ("VSE"), will be held on Tuesday, May 1, 2007, commencing at 10:00 a.m., Washington, D.C. time, at the VSE Building, 2550 Huntington Avenue, Alexandria, Virginia 22303-1499, for the following purposes:
+Notice is hereby given that the annual meeting of stockholders of VSE Corporation, a Delaware corporation ("VSE"), will be held on Tuesday, May 6, 2008, commencing at 10:00 a.m., Washington, D.C. time, at the VSE Building, 2550 Huntington Avenue, Alexandria, Virginia 22303-1499, for the following purposes:

-- To elect seven directors to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as VSE's independent certified public accountants for the fiscal year ending December 31, 2007; and - 3.
-To transact such other business as may properly come before the meeting or any adjournment thereof.
+- To elect eight directors to serve until the next annual meeting of stockholders and until their successors are duly elected and qualified; - To ratify the appointment of Ernst & Young LLP as VSE's independent registered public accounting firm for the year ending December 31, 2008; and - To transact such other business as may properly come before the meeting or any adjournment thereof.

-Only record holders of VSE common stock as of the close of business on March 19, 2007, will be entitled to notice of, and to vote at, the meeting or any adjournments thereof.
+Only record holders of VSE common stock as of the close of business on March 24, 2008, will be entitled to notice of, and to vote at, the meeting or any adjournments thereof.
 The list of stockholders entitled to vote at the meeting or any adjournments thereof will be open to the examination of any stockholder during the 10 days prior to the meeting at VSE's offices located at 2550 Huntington Avenue, Alexandria, Virginia 22303-1499, during ordinary business hours.

-The VSE Corporation 2006 Annual Report to Stockholders, which contains the company's consolidated financial statements and other information of interest to stockholders, accompanies this proxy material.
+The VSE Corporation 2007 Annual Report to Stockholders, which contains the company's consolidated financial statements and other information of interest to stockholders, accompanies this proxy material.